Skip to main content

 • “The atmosphere reminds me a little of the Zero Escape games, so if you are a fan of any of the games I mentioned, you might enjoy Trials of Harmony as well.”

-The graphics of the game are noted for their unique aesthetic, particularly appealing to fans of mobile visual novels.
-While it may not offer the detailed environmental visuals or expressive character portraits found in titles like 999 or VLR, it provides a distinct anime style that may attract players who appreciate that genre.
-Overall, the visuals are a standout feature, especially for those interested in escape room themes.
+The graphics of the game are noted for their unique aesthetic, particularly appealing to fans of mobile gaming and visual novels.
+While it may not offer the detailed environments and character expressions found in other titles, it effectively captures the escape room theme with a distinct anime style that may attract players who appreciate this genre.

 • “I've played my share of death/survival games, and the only thing that makes this stand out is the aesthetic and the fact that it's on a phone.”